-Eyelash yarn (or fun fur) is a lot of fun to work with and even more fun to wear.
-It is especially comfy when knitting it into a scarf.
+Eyelash yarn (or fun fur) is easy to work with and fun to wear.
+It is especially comfy when knit into a scarf.
 This stockinette scarf pattern is an easy project that is perfect for beginners and will be just as enjoyable for experienced knitters.

 This style of yarn is also called "fun fur" because it is the brand name of Lion Brand Yarn's version of the novelty yarn.
 It is made of a central core with little strands of fiber coming off of it that look sort of like eyelashes.